FluxML/Flux.jl/README.md

 ## What?

-Flux is a programming model for building neural networks, implemented in Julia.
+Flux is an experimental programming model for building neural networks, implemented in Julia.
+It's not complete yet but you can check out the current functionality in the `examples` folder.

 ## Why?

-Flux is designed to be much more intuitive.
-For starters, that means having a simple notation for models that's as close to the mathematical description as possible (like `σ(W*x + b)`).
-More importantly, Flux is fully declarative, so there's no more mental juggling of multiple execution paths as you read imperative graph-building code.
+Flux has several design goals.
+Firstly, it's designed to be extremely intuitive.
+It has a simple notation for models that's as close to the mathematical description as possible (like `σ(W*x + b)`).
+It's fully declarative, so there's no mental juggling of multiple execution paths as you read imperative graph-building code.

-Most frameworks intrinsically couple the model (what you'd find in a paper) with its implementation (details like batching and loop unrolling).
-This greatly increases the overhead involved in both getting a model to work and changing it afterwards.
-Flux's solution is to distinguish between a *description* of a model and the model itself, just like the class/object distinction.
-Once you instantiate a model you can alter its implementation as simply as with a call to `batch(model, 100)` or `unroll(model, 10)`.

-Flux natively supports for recurrent loops, which it can automatically unroll for you – never do it by hand again.
+Flux decouples the model (what you'd find in a paper) from the implementation (details like batching and unrolling), increasing flexibility when defining and modifying models.
+It provides functions which operate over entire models at once, which means you can alter the implementation as simply as with a call to `batch(model, 100)` or `unroll(model, 10)`.
+(And yes, Flux natively supports recurrent loops, which it can automatically unroll for you – never do it by hand again.)

 It's also designed to be extremely flexible.
-Flux supports multiple backends – MXNet to begin with and TensorFlow in future – transparently taking advantage of all their features rather than providing a lowest common denominator.
-Flux's design allows for custom layer types – say custom GPU kernels – to be implemented in pure Julia, for backends that support it.
+Flux supports multiple backends (like MXNet and TensorFlow) and can transparently take advantage of features unique to the backend.
+Custom layer types can be implemented in pure Julia, and you can even mix and match different backends together.

+Finally, Flux is hackable.
+Using Julia enables custom kernels, including GPU code, to be written in an interactive and high-level way.
+Flux itself is very hackable, and its whole implementation – including all built-in layers and utilities – is under 500 lines of pure Julia code.

 ## How?